dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 # Comparison of Binary Formats

-Several binary representations were considered in particular CBOR, Apache Avro and Protocol Buffers.
+Several binary representations were considered.
+In particular CBOR, Apache Avro and Protocol Buffers were analyzed.

 Protocol Buffers and Avro both require a data schema, and validate data being stored against that schema.